The Struggle With Pornography

 Fantasy or Reality

-Intimacy in marriage begins to grow cold… no spouse can compare to the touched-up, perfected images one can find on the internet or in magazines.
+Intimacy in marriage begins to grow cold.
+No spouse can compare to the touched-up, perfected images one can find on the internet or in magazines.
 This situation leaves men and women frustrated and estranged.
 The effects of pornography spill over into many other areas.
-Pornography effects other social areas, work, and can take a financial toll on the individuals and family.
+Firstly, pornography affects social areas.
+Secondly, it affects work and the work environment.
+And lastly, it can take a financial toll on the individuals and family.
 What is done in private has public consequences.

 What is done in private has public consequences.

 Maybe, we can keep treating the symptom for a season.
 But until the problem is addressed and dealt with, it will not go away.
 We use things, like pornography, in an attempt to self-medicate.
-We want the symptoms of anger, frustration, rejection, and depression to go away, but underneath all of that, there is a wound.
+We want the symptoms of anger, frustration, rejection, and depression to go away.
+But underneath all of that, there is a wound.
 Unless the Great Physician is incited into the wound to heal it, the symptoms will always come back.
-Inner healing and wholeness is how patterns of addiction, including those that are sexual in nature are broken
+Inner healing and wholeness are how patterns of addiction, including those that are sexual in nature, are broken.

 Wounds and Traumas

 You may not be aware of the wound that is driving the emotional pain.
 You may say, “I’ve had a pretty good life with little trauma.
 There is no reason for this.
 I must be fundamentally flawed!”
-Well, we are all fundamentally flawed by sin, but every person is wounded.
+However, we are all fundamentally flawed by sin, and every person is wounded.
 We have been disappointed, betrayed, hurt, used, and abused by others.
-Sometimes those wounds are what we call “Big ‘T’” traumas: combat, injury, near death experiences, loss of limb.
+Sometimes those wounds are what we call “Big ‘T’” traumas: combat, injury, near-death experiences, loss of limb.

-Mostly they are “Little ’t’” traumas.
+On the other hand, the majority of times they are “Little ’t’” traumas.
 We needed something growing up and we didn’t get it.
-We got something we didn’t need, mom and dad could not or would not show the love, affection, and attention we needed.
+For example, mom and dad could not or would not show the love, affection, and attention we needed.
 And a series of small events could have built up over time.
 When we have unresolved pain, some people turn to the sexual sins to feel better, feel in control, or to forget about what happened.
 Pornography is easy to access and cheap.
-But it leaves us more wounded than when we started.
+In the end, it leaves us more wounded than when we started.

-The central message of the Gospel is an invitation to come to God through Jesus Christ so that we may experience healing, freedom, and life (Isaiah 6:1–2 and Luke 4:18–19).
+The main message of the Gospel is an invitation to come to God through Jesus Christ.
+As a result, we may experience healing, freedom, and life (Isaiah 6:1–2 and Luke 4:18–19).
 You are not too far gone for His healing touch.
 You are not too dirty for Him to cleanse.
 He is the healer, cleanser, forgiver, and savior.
 He can meet your deepest needs and heal your heart.
 Jesus extends the invitation to come to him so you may find rest.
-Are you tired?
+Tired are you?
 Have you tried all you can and still wrestle with pornography?
 Now is the time to try something different.